Belgium

 Additional Allowances:

-• Telework Allowance: €151.70
+• Telework Allowance: €151.70/month

-• Internet Allowance: €20
+• Internet Allowance: €20/month

 Overtime & Working Hours

-Overtime compensation is mandatory for part-time employees.
+Furthermore, overtime compensation is mandatory for part-time employees.
 Workers hired under "day pass" contract conditions are exempt from overtime pay requirements.

-All hours worked beyond the standard 38-hour weekly schedule are considered overtime.
+Specifically, all hours worked beyond the standard 38-hour weekly schedule are considered overtime.
 Exemptions may apply for specific roles and positions.

 Maternity Leave

-Pregnant employees receive 15 weeks of paid maternity leave.
+Under Belgian law, pregnant employees receive 15 weeks of paid maternity leave.
 Leave may begin six weeks before the expected delivery date, with a mandatory minimum of nine weeks following childbirth.

 • First 30 days: 82% of average salary